jonathantan12/jonathantan12/README.md

 <br>
-🔭 I’m currently working on building a [QR Ordering System](https://foodordering-jonathantan12.vercel.app) , a housing analytics platform, and offering digital business profile solution. <br>
+🔭 I’m currently working on building a [QR Ordering System](https://foodordering-jonathantan12.vercel.app) , a housing analytics platform, and offering digital business profile solution. <br><br>
-👯 I’m looking to collaborate on opportunities for business development for innovative solutions. <br>
+👯 I’m looking to collaborate on opportunities for business development for innovative solutions. <br><br>
 📫 How to reach me: jonathantan12@hotmail.com

 <!--